Ramijul/go-gin-oms/setup.md

   docker-compose up -- build
   ```

+  _Note_ that it could take about 30 seconds for the API service to be active.
+It wait for all the services it dependents on to be active first!

 - To take down all running containers, volumes and images

   ```
   docker-compose down -v --rmi all
   ```

+## Running locally WITHOUT docker-compose

+- Ensure you have postgres and rabbitmq running
+- Generate `.env` files created in the root of `payments` and `orders` modules.
+Copy the items from their respective `env.example` file
+- On terminal, navigate to `/orders` directory and run `go run ./migrate/migrate.go && go run .`, to get the API service up and running
+- On another terminal, navigate to `/payments` directory and run `go run .`, to get the Payments Service up and consuming messages

 ## Testing the Order Management System